Metaswitch/clearwater-readthedocs/docs/Modifying_Clearwater_settings.md

 *   On one node of your deployment, run `cw-config download shared_config`.
 This will download the current version of `shared_config` to `~/clearwater-config-manager/[username]/shared_config`.
 *   Edit `~/clearwater-config-manager/[username]/shared_config` to make changes as desired.
 *   Run `cw-config upload shared_config` to upload the modified config to etcd.
 The changes to the shared configuration are logged to `/var/log/syslog` and to the console.
 Each node in the site picks up the changed shared configuration (using Clearwater's [automatic configuration sharing](Automatic_Clustering_Config_Sharing.md) functionality) and safely restarts itself to use it.
 *   You can check which nodes are using the new shared config by running `cw-check_restart_queue_state`.
-If this command shows that there's been an error (i.e. a node wasn't able to restart after picking up the new config), simply fix the `/etc/clearwater/shared_config` and run the `sudo cw-upload_shared_config` script again.
+If this command shows that there's been an error (i.e. a node wasn't able to restart after picking up the new config), simply fix the downloaded `shared_config` file and run `cw-config upload shared_config` again.

 ## Modifying Sprout JSON Configuration